TechTalk.

-With the bank holiday weekend coming up, it’s a good chance to get away and soak up that last bit of summer sun.
-And if we’re lucky, we might even get a few final days of hot weather right here in the UK.
+With summer just around the corner, it’s a good chance to get away and soak up some sun.
+And if we’re lucky, we might even get a few days of hot weather right here in the UK (ours fingers are firmly crossed).
 But what are the best travel gadgets for your vacation or staycation?
 Well, you’re in luck.
-Because we’ve rounded up a bunch of tech that you’ll definitely want to take with you on your trip…
+Because we’ve rounded up a bunch of tech that you’ll definitely want to take on your trip…

 Apple AirTag